ConnexTelecom/Omilia_PoC_OAuth/README.md

 ## OCP MiniApps Configuration

 The Accompanying OCP MiniApps application is "TeemingDatabaseTesting" in the dlewis group.
-(Will be moved to Connex Group soon to allow access)

 If you're testing or modifying this project update the "domain" value in the Set Field block at the start of the main application flow to your web service domain.
 If you want to integrate OAuth 2.0 with another project the Additional Details Section may be helpful.